MicrosoftDocs/playfab-docs/playfab-docs/features/social/tournaments-leaderboards/using-resettable-statistics-and-leaderboards.md

 In both cases, if the Version were left out of the [UpdateUserStatistics](xref:titleid.playfabapi.com.client.playerdatamanagement.updateuserstatistics) call, the current version (3, in this case) would be the one updated.

-Again though, while the expired version can be written to for up to 10 minutes, any attempt to write to that version beyond that time will fail, with a response like this:
+But remember - while the expired version can be written to for up to 10 minutes, any attempt to write to that version beyond that time will fail, with a response like this:

 ```json
 {